 HOF088: Hulene Montgomery / Anna Hemmendinger

-My life began seventy years ago when I was born to scientists in Los Alamos, New Mexico.
+I was born to scientists in Los Alamos, New Mexico.
 As a nuclear physicist, my father had been a member of the team that built the first nuclear bomb dropped on Hiroshima, in 1945.
 This is the context that has shaped my stance in the world in wanting to create opportunities for peace.

-“Making Peace” is a complex process that we can only accomplish by crossing cultural, racial, faith boundaries to understand and reach out to our neighbour.
+“Making Peace” is a complex process that we can only accomplish by crossing cultural, racial, faith boundaries to understand and reach out to our neighbours.
 When refugees began arriving in my community, it became an opportunity for me to begin to build bridges that others had failed to build by 1945.

 My involvement with working with refugees was informed in three ways.
 My faith as a Quaker grounded me and inspired me to look for that of God in each person I encounter.
-My exposure in the early 1980’s to the radical pedagogue Paula Freire expanded my creativity incorporating daily language and problem solving in my curriculum as an ESL Teacher.
-And finally, a local organization called Global Community Centre provided a community forum and outreach that expanded my knowledge of world political events causing the exodus of refugees.
+My exposure in the early 1980s to the radical pedagogue Paulo Freire expanded my creativity incorporating daily language and problem solving in my curriculum as an ESL Teacher.
+And finally, a local organization called the Global Community Centre provided a community forum and outreach that expanded my knowledge of world political events causing the exodus of refugees.

 From November 1979 to October 1982 Hulene Montgomery worked as a Refugee Liaison Officer with Canada Employment and Immigration in Kitchener Waterloo.